ARREDDY23/js_interview_practice_questions/JS-SE02/promises.md

-->async operations happens in js because of callback functions ->Main problems in Callback functions are 1.CallBack Hell 2.Inversion of Control
+# async operations happens in js because of callback functions
+# Main problems in Callback functions are 1.CallBack Hell 2.Inversion of Control
     1. Callback Function or Pyramid of Doom

     const cart = ["shoes", "pens", "peace"];